ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 # SteamOS Android Waydroid Installer

-A shell script to easily install / uninstall Android ([via Waydroid](https://waydro.id/)) on the Steam Deck running on SteamOS.
+A collection of tools that is packaged into an easy to use script that is streamlined and tested to work with the Steam Deck running on SteamOS.
+* The main program that does all the heavy lifting is [Waydroid - a container-based approach to boot a full Android system on a regular GNU/Linux system.](https://github.com/waydroid/waydroid)
+* Waydroid Toolbox to easily toggle some configuration settings for Waydroid.
+* [waydroid_script](https://github.com/casualsnek/waydroid_script) to easily add the libndk ARM translation layer and widevine.
+* [libndk-fixer](https://github.com/Slappy826/libndk-fixer) is a fixed / improved libndk translation layer specific for Roblox.

 > **NOTE**\
 > If you are going to use this script for a video tutorial, PLEASE reference on your video where you got the script!
 This will make the support process easier!